jfut/ganeti-rpm/doc/install-rhel.md

 192.168.1.102   instance2.example.com instance2
 ```

-## Installing The Hypervisor
+## Installing the hypervisor

 Ganeti supports Xen, KVM, and LXC.
-The KVM hypervisor is the most commonly used on RHEL/AlmaLinux/CentOS/Rocky Linux/others.
+KVM is the most commonly used hypervisor on RHEL/AlmaLinux/CentOS/Rocky Linux/others.

 **Mandatory** on all nodes.